 This is where programmable money can save the day.
-A domain transfer could be done by the buyer sending the agreed amount of funds to the crypto address of a smart contract with an oracle which is programed to listen for the change of ownership in the domain’s whois information and only release the funds to the seller when that change of ownership happens.
+A domain transfer could be done by the buyer sending the agreed amount of funds to the crypto address of a smart contract with an oracle which is programmed to listen for the change of ownership in the domain’s whois information and only releases the funds to the seller when that change of ownership happens.

 If the seller does not transfer the ownership in the time specified by the contract the funds are automatically returned to the buyer’s address.

 Both parties could agree to set the domain’s whois email address to one that is controlled by the oracle, then the oracle would receive the transfer confirmation email and “click” the confirmation link itself, therefore, being sure of the transfer.

 Making the smart contract and Oracle code open source means no trust is required from the users and that code could be used by domain registrars like Namecheap to offer the service in a non-technical and integrated way.

 Neither party would have to use crypto if a partnership is set up with a payment processor like Bitpay enabling the buyer to send government currency to the processor who would then send that amount of crypto to the smart contract address.
 The crypto could also be transferred to government currency to be received by the seller.
 This would add a layer of trust but it would be optional.

 This trustless, cheap domain transfer set-up using crypto smart contracts requires no change to any laws, no change to the ICANN domain name registration system and no change at the domain registrars.
 We can do this today!
 Hooray for magic internet money!

 It could be taken to a whole other level if ICANN itself would integrate blockchain smart property.
 If ICANN did that and open-sourced the code it would be truly trustless.